mnemosyne-systems/orangu/README.md

 **Semantic code search.** `/search <query>` retrieves code by *meaning*, not just text — a query like `where is rate-limiting handled?` surfaces a `throttle_requests` function whose name shares no words with the query. orangu embeds every symbol offline through the server's OpenAI-compatible `/v1/embeddings` endpoint, persists the vectors under `~/.orangu/workspace/<hash>/embeddings/` (re-embedding only changed files and dropping deleted ones on every search, like the knowledge graph cache), and ranks results by a hybrid of cosine similarity and the knowledge graph's call edges — a semantic seed followed by structural expansion.
 It enables itself automatically: tag a server `role = embeddings` (or let the default `all` server serve it), and `/search` turns on when that endpoint responds at startup — otherwise it stays dormant and retrieval falls back to `/grep` and the knowledge graph.
 See the [`/search`](doc/manual/en/41-core_tools.md) tool.

+**Unattended and scriptable.** `orangu -p "<line>"` runs a single prompt, command, or natural-language form and exits — no terminal UI, no session on disk — streaming the answer to stdout and the timings (total, time to first token, the server's own prefill/decode figures) to stderr, so a slow server is distinguishable from a slow prompt. `-q` reduces a run to its exit code, silent until the day it fails.
+The built-in cron-style scheduler reads `~/.orangu/schedule` every minute and runs jobs in the active workspace tab — `0 6 * * * auto review immediate && export auto review` produces a review report each morning with nobody at the keyboard. `/schedule` lists the jobs with the next time each one fires.

+**Knows how much you have been working.** `/usage` reports the current session, and `/statistics` reports persistent per-workspace activity that survives restarts — sessions, turns, tokens, LLM and tool time — folded together with the repository's own `git log` into commit totals, active-day streaks, a heatmap, and a per-author breakdown. `/statistics total` aggregates every workspace; `/export statistics` writes it to PDF.

 **Comfortable terminal experience.**

 - Persistent terminal UI with workspace, server, and model status in the header, refreshed every minute while idle
+- Six built-in themes (`classic`, `modern_dark`, `modern_light`, `oranguday`, `tokyonight`, `rosepine-moon`), a `random` selector, and user themes from `~/.orangu/themes/*.theme` — set globally in `orangu.conf`, per run with `-t`, or per session with `/theme` (the override is stored with the session and restored on resume)
-- Shell-style prompt editing, history with bash-style `Ctrl+R` reverse search (the match is ghosted inline, Tab completes it), scrolling, and context-sensitive Tab completion, with grey inline command hints (Tab accepts, Shift+Tab cycles between matches)
+- Shell-style prompt editing, history with bash-style `Ctrl+R` reverse search (the match is ghosted inline, Tab completes it), scrolling, and context-sensitive Tab completion, with grey inline command hints (Tab accepts, Shift+Tab cycles between matches) and a slash-command dropdown
+- Mouse scroll and double-click, on by default and switchable off (hold **Shift** for the terminal's own text selection)
 - Natural-language aliases for nearly every command — e.g. `review`, `auto review`, `open README.md`, `list models`, `pull 58`, `commit "[#42] My feature"`, `rebase`, `merge feature/foo`, `get comments for issue 51`, `export review`
 - Streaming responses with live footer status such as `Thinking (...)` and native `Working @ X.Y t/s (...)`
 - Queued local commands while a response is in flight, plus double-`Esc` request cancellation
 - Markdown rendering in the console (bold, italic, headings, lists, links, code) with syntax highlighting for fenced code blocks

-**Share what you produce.** Export the output window, the last review report, or a duplicate-code report to a PDF in the workspace root (`/export console`, `/export review`, `/export duplicates`), or post a review straight onto an issue or pull request with `/comment <number> with review` / `with auto review`.
+**Share what you produce.** Export the output window, the last interactive or automated review report, a pull-request summary, the activity statistics, or a duplicate-code report to a PDF in the workspace root (`/export console`, `/export review`, `/export auto review`, `/export pr`, `/export statistics`, `/export duplicates`), or post a review straight onto an issue or pull request with `/comment <number> with review` / `with auto review`.

+**Sessions and servers under your control.** Conversations are stored and resumable — `-r <uuid>` resumes one, `-l` lists every stored session as a table, `/session` lists and switches between them (or opens a directory as a new workspace), and `/prune` deletes them by id, workspace, or age. `/model` and `/server` switch model or configured server at runtime, `/information` reports which OpenAI-compatible and native endpoints the active server actually implements (plus the local knowledge-graph scan status), `/reload` returns to the configured model and server and starts a clean exchange, `/restart` re-execs orangu in place to pick up a freshly built binary without losing the session, and `/disconnect` drops the connection.

 **Works offline, end to end.** Even the built-in user manual (`/manual`) — a two-pane viewer with full-text search (`Alt+S`) — is embedded in the binary at compile time, so the docs are there with no network.